-Many years ago, when I had my first broccoli harvest from my very own garden, I was talking to my mom about the pesky green cabbage worms hiding in the nooks and crannies.
+Many years ago, when I had my first broccoli harvest from my very own garden, I was talking to my mom about the pesky green broccoli worms hiding in the nooks and crannies.
 She told me about the simple kitchen trick that she used that might just be the easiest way to get worms out of broccoli.
 Of course, you can eat the worms.
 My sister ate one last year on cooked broccoli and said it tasted like broccoli. 🙂 I'm just not that hungry – most of the time.
 I did fry up some one morning for breakfast with my eggs and broccoli.

 The Easiest Way to Get Worms Out of Broccoli

 Here's mom's tip to get worms out of broccoli: Simply fill a basin with hot salt water and dump the broccoli florets in.
 Let sit around 20 minutes, swishing vigorously with your hand every so often to dislodge the more stubborn unwelcome guests.
 I don't measure exactly, I just throw about a handful of canning or table salt in my Rubbermaid dish pan.
 (BTW, this dish pan is really handy for toting dish water and rinse water out to water my flowers.
 Salt water like this gets dumped on the gravel to kill unwanted weeds.)